aniketmohanty82/torTalk/README.md

 # MeshMsg (alpha) — Hybrid Mesh + Tor Messenger

-> A minimal, privacy‑first messenger that works on LAN mesh (no internet), and opportunistically syncs via a relay server — optionally over Tor.
+> A minimal, privacy-first messenger that works on LAN mesh (no internet), and opportunistically syncs via a relay server — optionally over Tor.

 ---